 - Water boilers also build pressure for the steam wand used for steamed milk drinks

 THE VERDICT: Which is Right for You?

-The only flaw with an espresso machine, and this is a major one, is that that espresso machines are extremely costly (in comparison) and require extra equipment (and often, know-how) to make them work successfully.
-But if you want an espresso, you have no choice. see the best rated home espresso machines in this buying guide.
+The only flaw with an espresso machine, and this is a major one, is that espresso machines are extremely costly (in comparison) and require extra equipment (and often, know-how).
+But if you want an authentic espresso, you have no choice.
+See the best rated home espresso machines in this buying guide.

-But in my opinion: you shouldn't be trying to compare these two coffee makers.
+In my opinion, you shouldn't be trying to compare these two coffee makers.
 The espresso machine is good for brewing espresso, and the Moka pot is good for making a strong cup of brewed coffee on the go, without the investment in time or money.
 See this list for the best rated Moka pots.

 No, you shouldn’t tamp a Moka pot.
 The Moka pot simply doesn’t work with enough pressure to push water through the grounds if tamped.
 Although the water will eventually make its way through, it’ll be moving too slow and over extracting the coffee as a result.